Leynse/SFINCS/docs/input.rst

 Time management
 ----------------------
 The required model runtime can be specified by setting a reference date (tref), start date (tstart) and stop date (tstop).
-The format is 'yyyymmdd HHMMSS', see below
+The format is 'yyyymmdd HHMMSS', see below:

 .. code-block:: text